Harvey Weinstein hit with new sex crime charge in New York

 Prosecutors have said that the grand jury heard evidence of up to three alleged assaults — two in hotels in the Tribeca neighborhood and one at a lower Manhattan residential building.
 The purported incidents took place from the mid-2000s to 2016, prosecutors said.

-But it's not clear whether any of those allegations underlie the new indictment.
+It's not clear whether those include the allegation that underlies the new indictment, nor what the grand jury made of what it heard about any claims beyond the one the indictment describes.

+Aidala said Weinstein was “somewhat relieved” to find only one charge on the new indictment.

-While bracing for the new charges, Weinstein also is awaiting retrial after New York state’s highest court this spring overturned his 2020 conviction on rape and sexual assault charges involving two women.
-The high court, called the Court of Appeals, ordered a new trial, which is tentatively scheduled to begin Nov.
-12.
+While bracing for the new charges, Weinstein also is awaiting retrial after New York state’s highest court this spring overturned his 2020 conviction on rape and criminal sex act charges involving two women.
+The high court, called the Court of Appeals, ordered a new trial.

+It has been tentatively scheduled to begin Nov.
+12, though it's likely to be delayed.
+Judge Curtis Farber set an Oct.
+2 hearing to discuss scheduling.

+Aidala said Weinstein wants to go to trial as soon as possible, but his defense team didn't want to rush its work on addressing the new charge.

-Prosecutors have said they’ll seek to fold the new charges into the retrial, but Weinstein’s lawyers say it should be a separate case.
+Prosecutors want to fold the new charges into the retrial, but Weinstein’s lawyers say it should be a separate case.
+Farber plans to rule Oct.
+2 on that issue.

 Weinstein, who also was convicted in 2022 in a Los Angeles rape case, remains behind bars while awaiting his New York retrial.

-Weinstein, who came to court in a wheelchair, has been at a Manhattan hospital following emergency surgery Sept.
+Weinstein has been at a Manhattan hospital following emergency surgery Sept.
 9 to drain fluid around his heart and lungs.
+He takes as many as 19 different medications for his various health ailments, Aidala said.

 A judge agreed last week to let Weinstein remain indefinitely in the prison ward at Bellevue Hospital instead of being transferred back to the infirmary ward at New York's Rikers Island jail complex.